evsinev/socket-nio/README.md

 // It is very useful in Android to track only two threads. session.send (...);

-// we block current thread until connection is closed.
+// we block a current thread until a connection is closed.
 // It can help you to use only one thread to accept messages from a server.
 // Once it done you can rerun it in a loop. session.startAndWait(new IWebSocketListener() {